HeidiEllis/LA-100-Fall-2017/Jeopardy.md

 **Introduction:** Jeopardy is reported to be America's favorite game show.
 It was created by Merv Griffin in 1964.
 The show uses a quiz format where contestants are presented with clues in the form of answers and must create a question that corresponds with the answer.
-The Jeopardy board contains five columns and six rows of increasingly difficult clues as shown below:
+The Jeopardy board contains five columns and six rows of increasingly difficult clues as shown here:
 [Jeopardy Board](https://wheelgenius.deviantart.com/art/Jeopardy-board-1986-330200527)

 The game is played in three rounds with the host reading the questions and three contestants vying to state the question that corresponds to the answer.

-Assignment: As a class, we will play only the initial round of three different games of jeopardy on three different days.
+**Assignment:** As a class, we will play only the initial round of three different games of jeopardy on three different days.
 Each jeopardy board will contain either 4 or 5 columns and five rows.
 Each column will represent a student topic related to open source.
 In order to fulfill the rubrics for Oral Communication, we will modify how the game is played as follows: